GraphCast: Learning skillful medium-range global weather forecasting: Training details

-\paragraph{Training on autoregressive objective} In order to improve our model's ability to make accurate forecasts over more than one step, we used an autoregressive training regime, where the model's predicted next step was fed back in as input for predicting the next step.
-The final \ourmodel{} version was trained on 12 autoregressive steps, following a curriculum training schedule (see \cref{sec:app:trainingschedule}).
+In order to improve our model's ability to make accurate forecasts over more than one step, we used an autoregressive training regime, where the model's predicted next step was fed back in as input for predicting the next step.
+The final \ourmodel{} version was trained on 12 autoregressive steps, following a curriculum training schedule described below.
 The optimization procedure computed the loss on each step of the forecast, with respect to the corresponding ground truth step, error gradients with respect to the model parameters were backpropagated through the full unrolled sequence of model iterations (i.e., using backpropagation-through-time).